 Furthermore, the ritual of Christian baptism is the key mission of mysticism to understand the return of someone’s soul with God which has the catharsis meaning of Christianity.
 The concept of cathartic treatment applies to Christian baptism because confession involves the recall, release and revealing of forbidden thought, expression and action.

-Throughought history, spiritual and cultural rituals have been known in the act of helping people’s process collective stress situations, such as death, or separation, changing events like rites of passages and wedding.
-In traditional societies there were inherent ceremonies, activities like funeral rites, curing rituals, weeping, drumming or ecstatic dance (Szczeklik, 2005).
+Throughout history, spiritual and cultural rituals have been known in the act of helping people process collective stress situations, such as death, or separation, changing events like rites of passages and wedding.
+In traditional societies there were inherent ceremonies, activities like funeral rites, curing rituals, weeping, drumming or ecstatic dance.

-According to Brill(1995) the ideas of catharsis were popular in scientific circles in Germany as per research made in the 1890s.
+The ideas of catharsis were popular in scientific circles in Germany as per research made in the 1890s.
 Accordingly, there were numerous articles published on the subject on the cathartic therapy according to the therapeutic method in psychology.
 They used hypnosis to recover repressed memories of negative traumatic events.
 The theory by Breurer and Freud commends that symptoms of emotions are caused by repressed emotion which is recognized by the observation that each individual expresses hysterical symptoms immediately and permanently.
-According to Freud 1893 (p.
-6) , the rejections of hypnotic and cathartic component of therapy led to a refocus on the insight aspect and development of psychoanalysis.
+The rejections of hypnotic and cathartic component of therapy led to a refocus on the insight aspect and development of psychoanalysis.

 The Hydraulic Model of Emotions and Venting Theory

-According to Scheff 2001, (p.
-10), emotional expression is a natural pheonemena in humans and should not be taken as a cultural phenomenon since it is a body reaction.
+Emotional expression is a natural phenomena in humans and should not be taken as a cultural phenomenon since it is a body reaction.
 He also said that some emotional expressions like crying is necessarily biological.
 Since after birth the child is unmodified with the emotion of cry.
 So what people should engage in is researching on the act of crying, but not the emotional aspect of cry.